What Is Delayed Puberty?

 They also might:

 If doctors find a problem, they usually refer families to a pediatric endocrinologist, a doctor who specializes in treating kids and teens who have growth problems, or to another specialist for more tests or treatment.

 Often, the doctor will find no underlying physical problem.
 Most kids with delayed puberty are just developing a bit later than average and will catch up.

 Some late bloomers struggle with waiting for the changes of puberty to start.
 So doctors may offer hormone treatment:

-- Guys might get a short course of treatment with testosterone (usually a monthly injection for 4–6 months) to get the changes of puberty started.
+(usually a monthly injection for 4–6 months) to get the changes of puberty started.